The holidays are here and that means most parents and people are finishing

 Beware of Riding Toys - According to the Nationwide Children's Hospital, riding toys cause

-more child injuries than any other toy.
-These include foot powered scooters,
+more childhood injuries than any other toy.
+These include foot powered

-tricycles, wagons, and bikes.
-Make sure your kids wear protective gear
+scooters, tricycles, wagons, and bikes.
+Make sure your kids wear protective

 Tom Rhodes Law Firm P.C. hopes that these tips will help you and your family